 Her mother had abandoned her and her sister Jeanne.
 The sisters had reared them with blows at the Girls' Reformatory.
 At the age of 15, she had been sent out to work as a chambermaid.
 Being pretty, she was harassed in the aisles by the sweaty-handed employers.
-And very often by the sons of pimply-faced and empty-headed bigwigs.
+And very often by the sons of pimply-faced and emptyheaded bigwigs.
 That was not to her liking.
 She aimed to keep herself pure for Love.
 They dismissed her.
 The sisters punished her.
 And so it went until she came of age.

 Two years after that, she remembered, she had been working near Carcassone, in the rue Condorcet and had fallen for a fellow who had promised her the sun and the stars.
 An anarchist.
 A gambler, more than anything else.
 Clarenson.
 With him, she had been happy for a time.
 While he was a winning streak, they lived high.
 The next day the cupboards were bare.
 It had had the better of him.
 He would have sold his mother to get a stake to risk at the tables.
-He had begun to do a spot of housefrom Champigny who was a friend of the locksmith Charles-and a pair of binoculars.
-Then it was off to Gassicourt on the Rosny road to burgle Monsieur Shroder, a business agent in Paris.
-An enthralled Gabrielle Damiens was along on that job.
-It yielded almost nothing.
+He had begun to do a spot of housebreaking, along with Bonnefoy who followed him everywhere.
+They had pulled some big jobs.
+Twice they had had to open fire on police.
+In the end, Clarenson had been captured.
+In 1891, before she had met him, they had wanted to give him 3 years in Bordeaux.
+He had been removed from the prison to an asylum.
+He was not really mad, but nor was he normal, she recalled now.
+Highly irascible.
+Given to ery direction, sharks scurried towards it.
+They snatched away the planks and the convict's corpse glided into the water.
+There was a flurry of fins.
+Within minutes nothing remained of what had once been a man.
+The ocean scavengers had done their work.
+All things considered, this hygienic solution was a preventive against epidemics.